SIX33-Software/f2-background-remover/README.md

 try {
-  // You can get the imageURI from the camera or gallery const backgroundRemovedImageURI = await removeBackground(imageURI);
+  // You can get the imageURI from the camera or gallery
+  // By default, transparent pixels are trimmed const trimmedImageURI = await removeBackground(imageURI);

+  // To disable trimming use:
+  const untrimmedImageURI = await removeBackground(imageURI, { trim: false });

-  console.log('Success:', backgroundRemovedImageURI);
+  console.log('Success:', trimmedImageURI);
 } catch (error) {
   console.error('Background removal failed:', error.message);
 }